- The Society of Fellows and Heyman Center for the Humanities

 Judith Butler is a Distinguished Professor in the Graduate School at the University of California, Berkeley.
 They are the author of several books, most recently The Force of Nonviolence: An Ethico-Political Bind (2020).
 Butler’s previous Columbia University Press books include Parting Ways: Jewishness and the Critique of Zionism (2012), Antigone’s Claim: Kinship Between Life and Death (2000), and Subjects of Desire: Hegelian Reflections in Twentieth-Century France (1987).

-Professor Goyal is an Assistant Professor of Emergency Medicine at the Columbia University Medical Center and founding director of the major in Medical Humanities.
+Rishi K. Goyal is an Associate Professor of Emergency Medicine at the Columbia University Medical Center and founding director of the major in Medical Humanities.
 Professor Goyal completed his residency in Emergency Medicine as Chief Resident while finishing his PhD in English and Comparative Literature.
 His research interests include the health humanities, the study of the novel, and medical epistemology.
 His writing has appeared in The Living Handbook of Narratology, Aktuel Forskning, Litteratur, Kultur og Medier, and The Los Angeles Review of Books, among other places.
 He is a Co-Founding Editor of the online journal, Synapsis: A Health Humanities Journal

 Marianne Hirsch is the William Peterfield Trent Professor Emerita of English and Comparative Literature at Columbia University and Professor in the Institute for the Study of Sexuality and Gender.
 She is a member of the American Academy of Arts and Sciences and a former President of the Modern Language Association of America.
 Along with a group of local scholars, artists and activists, Hirsch is currently co-directing the Zip Code Memory Project, an initiative that seeks to find art and community-based ways to repair the devastating losses resulting from the Coronavirus pandemic while also acknowledging its radically differential effects on Upper New York City neighborhoods.